Mohamed-amir1/customer-churn-prediction/README.md

 ## Project Overview
 Customer churn is one of the most important business problems in subscription-based companies.
 This project uses machine learning to predict whether a customer is likely to leave the company based on demographic information, services used, and account details.

-The goal is to help businesses identify at-risk customers and improve retention strategies.
+The goal is to help businesses identify at-risk customers and improve customer retention strategies.

 ---